hadilalshehri/Detecting-Fake-News-using-Machine-Learning/README.md

 The project is structured as follows:

 - `fake_news_detection.py` - This is the main script that runs the fake news detection models.
-- `Main.ipynb` -  This is  Jupyter Notebook  that runs the fake news detection models.
+- `fake_news_detection.ipynb` -  This is  Jupyter Notebook  that runs the fake news detection models.

 ## Contributing